HadiJahanshahi/JITChronology/Scripts/Readme.md

 # Scripts

-* "New imp" is the scripts related to Research Questions, written in R.
+* "New imp" is the scripts related to Research Questions, written in R. The detailed comments are provided in the jupyter file.

 * "Plots" is Python scripts to produce the figures in the paper.